Ben Llewellin

 Ben William David Llewellin (born 11 July 1994) is a Welsh sports shooter, who won a silver medal for Wales in the Men's skeet at the 2018 Commonwealth Games.
+In July 2025 he became European Champion in the Men's Skeet event.

 He was born in Haverfordwest, the son of rally driver David Llewellin.
 In 2016 he won a silver medal at the International Shooting Sport Federation World Cup Finals in Cyprus, followed in 2017 by another at New Delhi, where he and Riccardo Filippelli of Italy both fired a world record score.
 Later in the year he won a gold medal in the Skeet event at the Oceania and Commonwealth Shooting Federations' Championships in Australia.

 He won silver at the 2018 Commonwealth Games, finishing second to former world champion Georgios Achilleos of Cyprus, with a score of 56 out of 60 targets.

+In September 2023 with Amber Rutter, he won the Mixed team skeet event at the European Shotgun Championships in Osijek.

+In July 2025 he became European Champion in the Men's Skeet event, and won a bronze medal with the men's skeet team.